About Us

 Our insight into both optical materials, integrated optic structures and the nature of light places us in a unique position to discover and harness new hybrid integrated optics techniques.
 By combining novel materials and structures with existing and emerging photonic chip technologies we will be able to rapidly transition our new ideas into practical platforms for ultrafast photonic signal processing.

-Hybrid Integration Group, Annual CUDOS Workshop at Shoal Bay, Feb 2011
+Hybrid Integration Group, Annual CUDOS Workshop in the Hunter Valley, Feb 2015